arkq/bluez-alsa/doc/bluealsa.8.rst

     section of the **bluealsa** command-line help message.

 --initial-volume=NUM
-    Set the initial volume to *NUM* % when the device is connected.
+    Set the initial volume to *NUM* % when a device is first connected.
     *NUM* must be an integer in the range from **0** to **100**.
-    The default value is **100** (full volume).

-    Having headphones volume reset to max whenever they connect can lead to an unpleasant experience.
+    By default the volume of all PCMs of a device is set to 100% (full volume) when the device is first connected.
+For some devices, particularly headphones, this can lead to an unpleasant experience.
 This option allows the user to choose an alternative initial volume level.
-Only one value can be specified and each device on connect will have the volume level of all its PCMs set to this value (%).
+Only one value can be specified and each device on first connect will have the volume level of all its PCMs set to this value.
 However, a device with native volume control may then immediately override this level.
+On subsequent connects the volume will be set to the remembered value from the last disconnection.
+    See `Volume control`_ in the **NOTES** section below for more information.

 --keep-alive=SEC
     Keep Bluetooth transport alive for *SEC* number of seconds after streaming